 For quick and easy window winter-proofing, apply bubble wrap to your windows using only water.
 The bubble side should be in toward the windows.

-Reverse your ceiling fan.
+Reverse the direction of your ceiling fan.
 It’s a simple thing that will make a big difference in the winter.
 Since hot air rises, reversing the fan helps bring it back down from the ceiling.

 Get more out of your radiator by putting a reflective sheet behind it.
 It reflects heat back into the room and reduces heat loss.

-If you don’t know how already, you MUST learn how to build an upside down fire.
+If you don’t already know how to make one, you MUST learn how to build an upside-down fire.
 It lasts much longer than a traditional fire, so you’ll have less fuss with the fireplace.
-Check out the short video below to learn how.
+Check out the short video to learn how.

 If you don’t take your window unit air conditioners down for the winter, turn off the air vents and cover them up to keep cold air from blowing through the unit.